-The Dealer Services Agreement also contains indemnity provisions.
+The Dealer Services Agreement contains customary indemnity provisions.
 TPCWM has agreed to indemnify the Company and the Manager from claims suffered or incurred by reason of any breach of the Dealer Services Agreement or default by TPCWM or other failure of TPCWM to comply with its obligations under the Dealer Services Agreement, or failure by it (or any of its sub-agents) to comply with applicable laws relating to the Offering.
 The Company has agreed to indemnify TPCWM (and any of its sub-agents) from claims suffered or incurred by reason of (i) any breach of the Dealer Services Agreement or default by the Company or other failure of the Company to comply with its obligations under the Dealer Services Agreement, (ii) failure by the Company to comply with applicable laws relating to the Offering, or (iii) any misrepresentation or omission in the Offering Memorandum, or any document deemed incorporated therein.

-The Company is considered a "connected issuer" of TPCWM, as such terms are defined by National Instrument 33-105 Underwriting Conflicts, by virtue of TPCWM's role as an exempt market dealer engaged by the Company to sell the Shares offered hereunder and based on the fact that the Company and TPCWM have common directors and officers and based on the fact that both the Company and TPCWM are "connected issuers' to the Manager.
+The Company, TPCWM and the Manager have common directors and officer.
+By virtue of TPCWM's role as an exempt market dealer engaged by the Company to sell the Shares offered hereunder, and based on the fact that the Company and TPCWM have common directors and officers, the Company may be considered a "connected issuer" to TPCWM (as such term is defined in National Instrument 33-105 Underwriting Conflicts).

 TPCWM is a "related issuer" to the Manager because all issued and outstanding voting shares of TPCWM are beneficially owned and controlled by the Manager.
-The Company is a connected issuer to the Manager because of common directors and officers.
 In addition, TPCWM will be considered a "captive dealer" as such term is defined by CSA Staff Notice 31-343 Conflicts of Interest in Distributing Securities of Related or Connected Issuer.
 Conflicts of interest shall be governed by the provisions of the BCBCA, the policies and procedures of the Company and obligations of TPCWM, as a registrant, pursuant to Securities Policies.
 See Item 10 - "Risk Factors - Conflicts of Interest".

 As the Company and TPCWM are related parties, the Dealer Services Agreement is a related party transaction.
 Consequently, the terms of the Dealer Services Agreement are not the result of arm's length negotiations and may not be consistent with what would otherwise be negotiated in an arm's length transaction between two parties with equal bargaining power free from duress or pressure.
-In particular aggregate monthly fees, which may be payable to TPCWM in any given month may be significantly high or low in relation to the efforts of TPCWM or the number of Shares successfully sold through TPCWM.
-This is a result of the fact that such fees are calculated based on the number of Shares outstanding, irrespective of the net asset value of the Company, and irrespective of when the outstanding Shares were sold and whether or not any such Shares were sold through TPCWM or any other dealer or seller that may be, or have been, paid fees or commissions in respect thereof.
-Based on the number of Shares outstanding as at February 29, 2024, the monthly fee that would be payable to TPCWM under the Dealer Services Agreement is approximately \$33,000.
+In particular aggregate monthly fees, which may be payable to TPCWM in any given month may be significantly high or low in relation to the efforts of TPCWM or the number of Class A Shares successfully sold through TPCWM.
+This is a result of the fact that such fees are calculated based on the number of Class A Shares outstanding, irrespective of the net asset value of the Company, and irrespective of when the outstanding Class A Shares were sold and whether or not any such Shares were sold through TPCWM or any other dealer or seller that may be, or have been, paid fees or commissions in respect thereof.
+Based on the number of Class A Shares outstanding as at February 28, 2025, the monthly fee that would be payable to TPCWM under the Dealer Services Agreement is approximately \$39,000.